Authorship of the Bible: Psalms

 While a number of the Psalms bear headings which seem to identify their authors, these are probably the result of the need to find a significant identification in tradition.
 The individual psalms come from widely different periods: "some ... presuppose a reigning king and an established cult in the Temple; others clearly presuppose and mention the events of the Exile."

 Job

 The unknown author of the Book of Job is unlikely to have written earlier than the 6th century BCE, and the cumulative evidence suggests a post-Exilic date.
 It contains some 1,000 lines, of which about 750 form the original core.

 Proverbs

 The Book of Proverbs consists of several collections taken from various sources.
-Verses 10:1–22:16 are probably the oldest section, with chapters 1–9 being composed as a prologue – there is some question whether this happened before or after the Exile (587 BCE).
+Chapters 10:1–22:16 are probably the oldest section, with chapters 1–9 being composed as a prologue – there is some question whether this happened before or after the Exile (587 BCE).
 The remaining collections are probably later, with the book reaching its final form around the 3rd century BCE.